Breast Augmentation In Gainesville, FL

-If a break occurs in a gel-filled implant, however, one of two things may occur.
+However, if a break or leak occurs in a gel-filled implant, one of two things may occur.
 If the shell breaks but the scar capsule around the implant does not, you may not detect any change.
-If the scar also breaks or tears, especially following extreme pressure, silicone gel may move into surrounding tissue.
-The gel may collect in the breast and cause a new scar to form around it, or it may migrate to another area of the body.
+If the scar also breaks or tears, especially following extreme pressure, silicone gel may move into surrounding tissue, which may collect in the breast and cause a new scar to form around it, or it may migrate to another area of the body.
 There may be a change in the shape or firmness of the breast.
 Both types of breaks may require a second operation and replacement of the leaking implant.
 In some cases, it may not be possible to remove all of the silicone gel in the breast tissue if a rupture should occur.

 While there is no evidence breast implants cause breast cancer, they may change the way mammography is done to detect cancer as additional views can be required.
 Ultrasound examinations may help some women with implants to detect breast lumps or to evaluate the implant.
 While the majority of women do not experience these complications, Dr. Tyrone will discuss each to ensure the risks and consequences of breast augmentation are understood.

 The cost of a breast augmentation procedure will vary depending on several factors, including anesthesia and surgical facility costs.
 Contact our plastic surgery office today to schedule a consultation or get more information on breast augmentation cost!